HoangNguyen689/fizi/content/posts/batch_records_creation_with_go_and_postgres.md

 The COPY command is native supported in Postgres.
 It is more efficient than INSERT command, because:
 - It doesn't need to parse the SQL syntax.
 Just read the data file directly.
-- It read the file by block, consume less memory (eliminate the hardware limitation).
+- It read the file by block, consumes less memory (eliminate the hardware limitation).
 - It can disable WAL to move faster.

 ### pg_bulkload